 Opportunity cost is a value placed upon the work you COULD be doing, if you weren’t doing the task in front of you.
 There is opportunity cost for everything in life, it’s how we make decisions about how we spend our time.
 In business, opportunity cost is important because there are only so many hours in a day so the decisions we make about how we spend that time need to be carefully managed.

 So how to remedy this issue?
-I have two suggestions for you, and they both come from us.
+We have two suggestions for you, and they both come from us.